-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 Never before had a single artist walked away with four awards on the same night for the same film.
 That is, not until Baker did so on Sunday with his film Anora.

-He won for Best Director, Best Editing, Best Original Screenplay and Best Picture, his arms brimming with little golden statuettes by the end of the night.
+He won Best Director, Best Editing, Best Original Screenplay and Best Picture, his arms brimming with little golden statuettes by the end of the night.

 But other winners notched wins that broke barriers for diversity — a not insignificant task at the Oscars, which skews white and male.